Robustness Measures in Distributionally Robust Optimization: Worst-case sensitivity

 Proposition \ref{prop:deviation} tells us that the expected cost is sensitive to misspecification if its distribution has a large spread.
-We now show that different measures of spread correspond to worst-case perturbations under different uncertainty sets.
+However, different uncertainty sets induce different worst-case perturbations and have different measures of spread; when we select an uncertainty set, we are choosing a robustness measure.
+In this regard, Proposition \ref{prop:deviation} is the starting point for selecting uncertainty sets according to the vulnerabilities one wants to control.